Emergency services levy concession applications and enquiries are handled by the Department of Human Services (DHS).

 Use our Emergency Services Levy Calculator to estimate the levy payable.

-You may be eligible for a concession on the ESL applied to your principal place of residence if you:
+You may be eligible for a concession on the emergency services levy applied to your principal place of residence if you:

 Are the titled owner of the property